Yifan127/data_stream_mining/chapter1/moa.md

 ### MOA: Try to use different change detectors

-* Scenario1: A prequential evaluation with Hoeffding Tree as base learner, for the **Electricity** real dataset, use the following 5 change detector:
+* Scenario1: A prequential evaluation with Hoeffding Tree as base learner, for the **Electricity** real dataset, use the following 5 change detectors:

   1. **ADWIN** (ADaptive Sliding WINdow)